 Proof Since we just have the edges , and depending on the numbers k, m, n, we do not have any cycle in the graph .
 So, . □

-The chromatic number of
+Theorem 4 The chromatic number of is equal to

 Proof If we take that at least one of k, m, n is two, then we have at least one of the edges , , .
 Thus we use two different colors since there exist neighbor vertices.
 By the edge definition of , we do not have any edges between generators and elements of three factor groups of .
 Thus we obtain .
 If we consider , then since we do not have any edges in the graph, we can label all vertices with the same color.
 Therefore . □

-The clique number of
+Theorem 5 The clique number of is equal to

 Proof The proof of this theorem is similar to the proof of Theorem 4.
 If we take that at least one of k, m, n is 2, then we have at least one of the edges , , , i.e., we have a disconnected graph which has at least three complete subgraphs.
 Since these complete subgraphs have two vertices, we get .
 If we consider , then since we do not have any edges in the graph, the number of vertices in maximal clique is one. □